Home > Faculty and Advisers > Visiting Scholar Information > Short Program Leadership

 Program Planning

-May short course faculty leaders work with JCMU staff both in the United States and Japan to plan, budget, and implement their programs.
+Short Program faculty leaders work with JCMU staff both in the United States and Japan to plan, budget, and implement their programs.
 As such, faculty leaders are responsible for maintaining communication with both JCMU offices (Hikone and East Lansing), as well teaching the course.

 Compensation

-May short course leaders receive instructional compensation, direct-billed travel to Japan, a stipend for living expenses, rent-free housing and utilities at the Center in Hikone for their service to JCMU.
+JCMU Short Program leaders receive instructional compensation, direct-billed travel to Japan, a stipend for living expenses, rent-free housing and utilities at the Center in Hikone for their service to JCMU.
 Required program elements for each program, including group meals, admission to sites or museums, group travel (including a 7-day Japan Rail Pass, if needed) and off-site program housing are also budgeted into every program per the needs of the course itinerary.
 For questions about program budgeting, please contact the JCMU Fiscal Officer in East Lansing.

 Student Admission Procedures